 Somewhere between 1 and 2 billion people live with grid electricity that is extremely unreliable and that often fails leaving businesses and households in darkness.
 As these people see the reliability and availability of solar powered lighting in neighbouring towns and villages, there will likely be a proliferation of this technology among on-grid households.
 It would likely save them money in the long run and give them better access to light at any time.

 So, in theory, you could bring effective lighting to half the world’s population that would change those peoples’ lives for the better in so many ways.
 Light can bring a more productive workforce, a better educated young and a safer environment in which to live.
-LED bulbs combined with solar power will play a big role in making this a reality.
+LED light bulbs combined with solar power will play a big role in making this a reality.